u-train/rojo/ARCHITECTURE.md

 ### LiveServer

-LiveServer underlies the [`serve` command](#the-serve-command) and provides the web server which clients (such as the plugin) can use to interface with [`ServeSession`](#servesession).
+LiveServer underlies the [`serve` command](#the-serve-command) and provides the web server which clients (such as the Studio plugin) can use to interface with a [`ServeSession`](#servesession).

-There's two parts to the API, the UI and the API clients use.
+The web server has two components: a UI and the API used by clients.

-The UI provides information about the current [`DOM`](#rojotree) has, including metadata.
+The UI provides information about the current project's [tree](#rojotree), including metadata.
 It also shows the project name, up-time, and version its Rojo is on.

 The API provides a simple JSON protocol to interact with and receive changes from the underlying [`ServeSession`](#servesession).
 Checkout the [`api.rs` file under the web module](src/web/api.rs) to learn more.

 ### ServeSession

-The linchpin of Rojo.
+The `ServeSession` is the core of Rojo.
 It contains all of the required components to serve a given project file.

 Generally, to serve means: